 Award-winning actor Johnny Depp was married to fellow actress Amber Heard for 15 months.
 In 2016, Heard filed for divorce from Depp, citing irreconcilable differences, according to The Washington Post.
 The messy divorce battle played out in the press over the next few months, publicizing Heard’s claims of domestic abuse and circulating a photo of Heard with bruises on her eye and lip.
+Soon, Johnny Depp's defamation lawsuit against Amber Heard would be the next headline in the press.

 Four days after divorce papers were filed, a temporary restraining order was issued against Depp.
 Then, a day after the restraining order hearing, the actors released a joint statement addressing the alleged abuse.